borg-project/borg/docs/usage.rst

 .. warning::

-    Even though this suite of solvers and collection of benchmark instances are both quite restricted, this set of runs will take a substantial amount of time---12 hours or more---to complete.
     Solver run data collection is extremely expensive in general.
+For example, even though this suite of solvers and collection of benchmark instances are both quite restricted, this set of runs will take a substantial amount of time---12 hours or more---to complete using one or two cores.

 File format: subsolver run records
 ----------------------------------

-Run records are stored in CSV files with the suffix ``.runs.csv``.
+Run records are typically stored in CSV files with the suffix ``.runs.csv``.
+The full suffix can be modified through the "-suffix" flag to run_solvers, among other borg tools.

 The following columns are expected in the following order:

 ``solver``
     Unique name of the solver.